A.E. Waite’s Vision: Two Tarots to Rule Them All

 Inspired by Colman Smith’s mediumistic tendencies—the artist possessed an uncanny ability to ‘see’ music and then translate the sonics into her two-dimensional art—their creative efforts allowed Waite to run wild through the forest of symbols and emblems he loved to evoke for their mystical connotations.

 As the author of his rectified Tarot, Waite struggled to preserve (withhold from the unwashed) the esoteric associations interwoven into his deck’s Major Arcana.

 While attempting to write intelligently about what exactly the reader—and purchaser—held in her hands—he backpedaled to preserve the Tarot’s secrets; inner wisdom privy to the highest adepts of his mystery school.

 Attempting to read his book, A Pictorial Key to the Tarot is a protracted lesson in double-binds.
 Waite would hint at revelations while dodging his intent with backstrokes that shrouded and occluded each step of the way.

 As Tarot scholars Ronald Decker and Michael Dummett note in their superbly researched book The Occult History of the Tarot: “Waite had the egoist’s trick of insisting on both eating his cake and having it, while denying to others the right either to have or to eat theirs.”

-In the next installment (for paid subscribers to WOODRUFF) I’ll explore the public’s enthusiastic reception of Waite’s Tarot and consider the synastry of A.E.
+In PART TWO of this essay (for paid subscribers to WOODRUFF) I explore the public’s enthusiastic reception of Waite’s Tarot and consider the synastry of A.E.
 Waite and Pamela Colman Smith’s horoscopes.
-And take a detailed look at Waite’s second attempt to create what he hoped would be an unsullied representation of his occult visions of the Tarot.
+In PART THREE I’ll take a detailed look at Waite’s second attempt to create what he hoped would be an unsullied representation of his occult visions of the Tarot.